 I have been taking pictures for 5-6 years.
-To begin with, I don’t consider myself as a professional photographer.
-But I’m productive, and with every single photo I take, every single picture taken of others I observe, every moment when I look around myself I learn a lot about people, and mainly myself.
+To begin with, I don’t consider myself a professional photographer.
+But I’m productive, and with every single photo I take, every single picture was taken of others I observe, every moment when I look around myself I learn a lot about people, and mainly myself.

-Think about it, there were tons of beautiful photos taken before the digital photography era, and now in the age of the digital camera, a single cell phone has better camera capabilities than the best analogue cameras that were used a few decades ago.
+Think about it, there were tons of beautiful photos taken before the digital photography era, and now in the age of the digital camera, a single cell phone has better camera capabilities than the best analog cameras that were used a few decades ago.
 The most expensive machines give some extra features and better resolution, which other digital cameras can’t, but it will take a long time to know how to use those settings adequately.